didier-i/didier-i.github.io/README.md

 ### Blog

-I am also a Writer and I writes about Technology, Machine Learning on [Medium](https://medium.com/@didier-i)
+I am also a Writer and writes about Technology, Machine Learning on: [Medium](https://medium.com/@didier-i).

 ### Contact
 You can find me on: